fb-co/devsbunker/CONTRIBUTING.md

 ### Standards

-Keep a positive behavior, be respectful and accept citicism.
+Keep a positive behavior, be respectful and accept criticism.

 As for now, all pull requests will be analyzed by @f0lg0 and @JacopoFB.
 Project maintainers have the right and responsibility to remove, edit, or reject comments, commits, code, wiki edits, issues, and other contributions that are not aligned to this Code of Conduct, or to ban temporarily or permanently any contributor for other behaviors that they deem inappropriate, threatening, offensive, or harmful.